 - Salzburg, Austria

 Salzburg is the fourth largest Austrian city and like Innsbruck, its mixture of charming Austrian architecture, cultural sights and the proximity to some of the best Austrian ski stations makes this an excellent choice for a short winter getaway trip.
 Salzburg is in fact close to the ski towns of Obertauern and Zell am See, both of which are right at the top when it comes to Austrian ski stations.
+In case this doesn’t appeal, Austria has a lot more to offer even if you don’t ski and Salzburg proves that!

 - Grenoble, France